 Many states have laws in place that require landlords to serve their tenants with a 3-Day Notice to Quit.
 The state of Texas is no exception regarding any rental unit or rental property.

 Serving a 3-Day Notice to Quit gives the tenant two options: pay the rent that’s due or move out.
 If they don’t move out or pay rent within the notice period, you may continue with the eviction process.

 Different states will have different procedures regarding what the Notice to Quit means.
-As a landlord, following the correct eviction procedure isn’t optional.
+As a landlord, following the correct eviction procedure isn’t optional after a lease violation.
 It’s mandatory.
 If you don’t follow the right procedure, the eviction will fail and cost you a great deal in legal fees.

 The following is everything you need to know about the 3-Day Notice to Quit in Texas.

 What Is a 3-Day Notice to Quit?

 A 3-Day Notice to Quit is a legal document that a landlord files and must serve to a tenant in order to initiate the eviction process for nonpayment of rent.
 According to Texas law, rent on the rental unit becomes late if it isn’t paid within 2 full days once it’s due.